 Note: make sure you set the track to private and not public.
 Especially if you use Wikiloc, you need to pay hard attention to this.
 Our routes are copyrighted and sharing them publicly is punishable.

-• Email the gpx track to your email address and then open it on your smartphone or tablet with the app of your choice
+After syncing, the track will be visible in the app on your smartphone or tablet. - Email the gpx track to your email address and then open it on your smartphone or tablet with the app of your choice

-• Open the gpx track after downloading it immediately, ‘forward’ or ‘share’ (iOS from Apple) to the app of your choice.
+- Open the gpx track after downloading it immediately, ‘forward’ or ‘share’ (iOS from Apple) to the app of your choice.

 On Apple, there is also an app called ‘Files’ from which you can ‘share’ (= open) downloaded files with your navigation app.